 November is National COPD Awareness Month

-As part of National COPD Awareness Month, the COPD Learn More Breathe Better® campaign encourages Breathe Better Network members and all those interested in raising COPD awareness to host events, lead discussions, and conduct other outreach to help people nationwide to discover and share the story of their COPD journey.
+As part of National COPD Awareness Month, the COPD Learn More Breathe Better® program encourages Breathe Better Network members and all those interested in raising COPD awareness to host events, lead discussions, and conduct other outreach to help people nationwide to discover and share the story of their COPD journey.
 Together, we can empower people with COPD, their families, and caregivers to reduce the burden of the disease.

-While an estimated 24 million Americans suffer from COPD, millions more likely have COPD and don't even know it.
-But, with early diagnosis and treatment, people with COPD can improve their quality of life and begin to breathe a little easier.
+While an estimated 16 million Americans suffer from COPD, millions more likely have COPD and don't even know it.
+But, with early diagnosis and treatment, people with COPD can improve their quality of life and begin to breathe better.

 - Smart Steps Fact Sheet * (1.2 Mb) A new fact sheet about small first steps to take to raise awareness and diagnosis of COPD.

 - Better Talk Means Better Treatment* (324 kb) An infographic with data on some of the communication barriers between providers and patients when it comes to talking about COPD.